comic/grand-challenge.org/app/grandchallenge/invoices/templates/invoices/partials/challenge_prepaid_invoice_paid_notification_email.md

-We are pleased to let you know that we have received payment for an invoice for your challenge {{
+We are pleased to let you know that we have received payment for a prepaid invoice for your challenge {{
 invoice.challenge.short_name }}.

 **Invoice details:**